-Second Chance Home (SCH)
+Parenting Support Program (Second Chance Home) PSP

-SCH is a Child Caring Institution by definition, however, this type of CCI serves between four and eight adolescents and their child or children.
-They may also serve no more than one pregnant adolescent in a six month period.
-Second Chance Homes help adolescent mothers to become self-sufficient by providing them with a safe living environment, support for long-term economic independence, child development, parenting and life skills.
+o The PSP is a Child Caring Institution by definition; however, this type of CCI serves between four and eight adolescents and their child or children.
+PSPs help adolescent mothers to become self-sufficient by providing them with a safe living environment, support for long-term economic independence, child development, parenting and life skills.